NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/serviceAccount.md

 7. Go to the Google Sheets sheet you want to use and share the sheet with the service account email which you can find either on the [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) tab in your project or in the json file.

 8. Copy the ID in the url from the Google Sheets sheet you want to upload data to.
 The ID is the part of the url after the `/spreadsheets/d/`.
 In this example: `docs.google.com/spreadsheets/d/123456789/edit#gid=0`, the ID is `123456789`.
-The Google Sheets sheet url ID is used in `main.js` to specify which sheet you want to upload data to.
+The Google Sheets sheet url ID is used in `googleSheetDownloader.py` to specify which sheet you want to upload data to.

-9. After this the `main.js` should run correctly.
+9. After this `googleSheetDownloader.py` should run correctly.
 You may have to install the packages `gspread` and `oauth2client` with pip for the file to run correctly.